Zero-Freeness is All You Need: A Weitz-Type FPTAS for the Entire Lee-Yang Zero-Free Region: LDC and SSM for Other Models

 \subsubsection{Zerofree}

 In \cite{chen2024spectral}, to establish the spectral independence property from zero-freeness, the authors prove the zero-free region for weighted even subgraphs and the Ising model on line graphs.
-Notably, in \cite{chen2024spectral}, the authors exclude the $\lambda$ factor when pinning a vertex to $+$ (or $1$), whereas we do not.
+Notably, in \cite{chen2024spectral}, the authors exclude the $\lambda$ factor when pinning an edge to $+$ (or $1$), whereas we do not.
 Consequently, we exclude the point $0$ from their zero-free region.

 \begin{lemma} Fix $\rho \in (0,1)$ and $\Delta \in \mathbb{N}^+$, then there exists a complex region $U$ containing $[0,\infty)$ such that for all graphs $G$ with bounded degree $\Delta$ and all partial configurations $\sigma$, the partition function of the weighted even subgraph model satisfies \( Z_G(\lambda) \neq 0 \) for any $\lambda \in U \setminus \{0\}$. \end{lemma}